Want to automatically upload photos to Dropbox?

 Mirror Sync (advanced editions only): this mode will keep the files in target directory always consistent with the source directory.
 For example, if you accidentally make some changes to the destination directory, like adding a new file, it will be detected and deleted at the next sync.

 With AOMEI Backupper, you can automatically upload photos to Dropbox to avoid accidental data loss and get rid of repetitive operations.
-Beyond that, you can also sync files to other cloud drives such as Google Drive and OneDrive, sync folders between drives, or mirror folder to network location in real time.
+Beyond that, you can also sync files to other cloud drives such as Google Drive and OneDrive, sync folders between drives, or mirror folder to network drive in real time.

 In addition to file sync, AOMEI Backupper is also an all-around data backup and cloning software, which allows you to perform file backup, system backup, disk cloning, partition cloning and so on to protect your important data.